 Archive - News Article

-Today will be partly sunny with a high near 95.
-Winds will be from the south around 10 mph, and after 1 p.m., we'll have a 30 percent chance of showers and thunderstorms.
+Today will be sunny with a high near 72.
+Winds will be from the west-southwest at 10 to 15 mph.

 Visit weather.gov to learn more.